-- Minimum of 15 years of demonstrable work experience in policy development and programming related to macroeconomics and economic development - Experience and proven track record in providing technical advisory to national governments and intergovernmental bodies on policy and programme development and policy change related to macroeconomics.
-This includes experience in using System of National Accounts and related tools including Supply/Use and Input/Output tables and Social Accounting Matrixes in context of low- and middle-income countries and in effective stakeholder engagement and multistakeholder consultative processes. - Substantial research experience socio-economic development and macroeconomic analysis including experience in development economics. - Experience using System of National Accounts and related tools including Supply/Use and Input/Output tables and Social Accounting Matrixes in context of low- and middle-income countries. - Experience working with international organizations, bilateral development organizations, CSOs or private sector. - Demonstrated experience in effective stakeholder engagement, including participatory multistakeholder consultative processes. - Experience in working with Regional Economic Communities in Africa, especially with ECOWAS Commission, is an added advantage.
+- Minimum of 10 years of demonstrable experience in policy development and programming on gender and social inclusion at theoretical and practical level in the field. - Experience and proven track record in providing technical advisory to national governments and intergovernmental bodies on strategy, policy and programme development and policy change related to gender and social inclusion.
+This includes experience in effective stakeholder engagement and multistakeholder consultative processes. - Substantial research experience in gender studies. - Substantial knowledge of international legal and programmatic documents related to gender and social inclusion, and related approaches and methodologies. - Experience working in international organizations, bilateral development organizations, CSOs or private sector. - Demonstrated experience in effective stakeholder engagement, including participatory multistakeholder consultative processes. - Experience in working with Regional Economic Communities in Africa, especially with ECOWAS Commission, is an added advantage.

-23 The IC modality should only be used for short-term advisory missions.
+&lt;sup>27 The IC modality should only be used for short-term advisory missions.
 If the duration of the IC for the same ToR exceeds twelve (12) months, the duration must be justified and submitted to the Approval of the Director of the Regional Office, or a different contractual term must be taken into account.
 This policy applies regardless of the delegated procurement authority of the Head of business unit.

-- Strong knowledge of and demonstrable experience in data collection methods; effective, systematic and transparent data management methods; and data analysis using a range of methods (quantitative, qualitative and mixed methods). - Strong knowledge of application of techniques (including econometric approaches, statistical analysis, general equilibrium modelling).
+• Strong knowledge of and demonstrable experience in data collection methods, data management methods and data analysis using a range of methods (quantitative, qualitative and mixed methods).